 email@example.com Fax: 410-704-3999

 English offers students pleasure and profit, wit and wisdom, a sense of history and a vision of the future.
 English students know the delight of reading the best of British and American literature-authors as diverse as Shakespeare and Emily Dickinson, Edgar Allan Poe and Virginia Woolf, James Baldwin and John Donne.
 The Department of English provides several programs tailored to diverse needs.
 Students majoring in English can concentrate in Writing, Literature or Secondary Education.
 Students pursuing other majors can minor in English or Creative Writing.

-Every student in the university must complete ENGL 102 or ENGL 190 with a grade equivalent of 2.00 or higher in each course to satisfy the GenEd I.A requirement.
-Students may take additional courses to complete GenEd requirements.
-Many 200-level and some 300-level courses fulfill GenEd requirements.
-Philosophy, art, history, speech and theatre GenEd courses provide especially effective background for an English major.
-Students are encouraged to select elective courses in these areas in addition to those which fulfill GenEd requirements.
+Every student in the university must complete ENGL 102 or ENGL 190 with a grade equivalent of 2.00 or higher in either course to satisfy the GenEd I.A/Core 2 requirement.
+Students may take additional courses to complete GenEd/Core requirements.
+Many 200-level and some 300-level courses fulfill GenEd/Core requirements.
+Philosophy, art, history, speech and theatre GenEd/Core courses provide especially effective background for an English major.
+Students are encouraged to select elective courses in these areas in addition to those which fulfill GenEd/Core requirements.
 Students may select any of the following advanced writing courses to fulfill GenEd I.D: ENGL 310; ENGL 313; ENGL 315; ENGL 316; ENGL 317; ENGL 318.
+For Core (9), students may select any of the following courses to fulfill the Advanced Writing Seminar: ENGL 310; ENGL 313; ENGL 316; ENGL 317; ENGL 318.
 Students may, of course, take additional elective units in English.

 Records And Advising